Upgrading BOSH Director on GCP

 - For Internal IP, select

 Custom.
 In the Internal IP address field, enter a spare address located within the reserved IP range you configured in your existing BOSH Director as part of Step 5: Create Networks Page in Configuring BOSH Director on GCP.
 Do not use

 - For External IP, select New static IP address….
 In the next form, enter a name for the static IP.
 For example,

 om-public-ip.
 Click Reserve.
 In the External IP dropdown, select the static IP address you just reserved.

 Click Create to deploy the new Ops Manager VM.
 This may take a few moments.

 Navigate to your DNS provider, and modify the entry that points a fully-qualified domain name (FQDN) to the Ops Manager VM.
 Replace the original Ops Manager static IP address with the public IP address of the new Ops Manager VM you created in a previous step.

-Warning: In order to set up Ops Manager authentication correctly, Pivotal recommends using a FQDN to access Ops Manager.
+Warning: In order to set up Ops Manager authentication correctly, VMware recommends using a FQDN to access Ops Manager.
 Using an ephemeral IP address to access Ops Manager can cause authentication errors upon subsequent access.
 If you are importing older Ops Manager settings, you must use the FQDN.

 After you complete this procedure, continue the upgrade instructions in Upgrading Pivotal Platform.